psycopg/psycopg/docs/advanced/adapt.rst

         .. tip::

-            This method will be used by `~psycopg3.sql.Literal` to convert a value client-side.
+            This method will be used by `~psycopg.sql.Literal` to convert a value client-side.

         This method only makes sense for text dumpers; the result of calling